Adaeze-69/Microservice_app_deployment/README.md

-# Deployment of a Microservice App (Socks Shop) on Kubernetes using Infrastructure as a Code(terraform) and CI/CD Pipeline(Jenkins)
+# Deployment of a Microservice App (Socks Shop) on AWS EKS using Infrastructure as a Code(terraform) and CI/CD Pipeline(GitHub Actions)

 ## Microservice Architecture